trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

 solver = DGSEM(polydeg=3, surface_flux=(flux_hll, flux_nonconservative_fjordholm_etal),
                volume_integral=VolumeIntegralFluxDifferencing(volume_flux))
 ```
 Afterwards the underlying mesh is specified.
 In this case a [`TreeMesh`](https://trixi-framework.github.io/Trixi.jl/stable/meshes/tree_mesh/) is chosen, which is a Cartesian mesh.
-Here the domain borders have to be defined, as well as the number of initial cells ($2$ to the power of `inital_refinement_level`) and if the domain is periodic.
+Here the domain borders have to be defined, as well as the number of initial cells ($2$ to the power of `inital_refinement_level`).
+Also we have to determine if the domain is periodic.
 Because in this example boundary conditions were defined, the periodicity is set to `false`.

 If the underlying mesh is set up, a semidiscretization object can be set up calling `SemiDiscretizationHyperbolic` which collects all the building blocks needed to set up the semi discretization:
 - The underlying mesh